 Pale Moon, 2018, oil on linen, 30.75 x 46 cm

-Some of the moonlight paintings take a while to do, since few months, and sometimes a year or two, can go by and then I might add a few brushstrokes of colour here and there.
+Some of the moonlight paintings can take a while to do, sometimes months, and even a year or two can go by before I might add a few brushstrokes of colour here and there.
 It might not seem much, but every small addition to a painting can make a big difference.
 That's why I like to live with the work for awhile before exhibiting them.

 Tuesday, November 13, 2018

 Graeme Drendel, 2018, red and brown conte, charcoal pencil and white pastel

 It's good to draw with different mediums as it can keep the brain fresh.
 Of course I've been influenced by the red chalk drawings from the Renaissance.
 Sometimes I wish I could do a painting from a drawing, but whenever I've attempted it, the results are never to my satisfaction.

 As usual, this drawing took just over 3 hours, and at the end I asked Graeme to re-pose for a photograph of his sitting, which is why his hands are in a different position to the drawing.